StJustReckoning/riotprompt/docs/public/recipes.md

-# 🚀 RiotPrompt Recipes: Revolutionary Prompt Creation
+# 🚀 RiotPrompt Recipes: Generic Prompt Creation System

-The new **Recipes** system completely transforms how you create prompts with RiotPrompt.
-Say goodbye to verbose builder patterns and hello to efficient, declarative prompt creation!
+The **Recipes** system provides a powerful, declarative way to create prompts with RiotPrompt.
+Instead of verbose builder patterns, you can now create prompts using simple configuration objects.

 ## 📊 The Revolution: Before vs After